Fokker 70: Development

-On 4 April 1993, the Fokker 70 performed its maiden flight from the company's manufacturing base at Woensdrecht in southern Netherlands, which had a duration of three hours. during the test flight programme, Fokker 70s were flown to both Granada and Spain in support of its certification.
+On 4 April 1993, the Fokker 70 performed its maiden flight from the company's manufacturing base at Woensdrecht in southern Netherlands, which had a duration of three hours.
+During the test flight programme, trials were carried out at Granada in Spain in support of steep approach certification.
 During July 1994, the first production standard aircraft made its first flight.
-On 14 October 1994, type certification was granted for the Fokker 70, while the first delivery to a customer (made to the Ford Motor Company in an "Executive Jet" configuration) occurred later that same month.
+On 14 October 1994, type certification was granted for the Fokker 70 (as Fokker 28 Mk.
+0070), while the first delivery to a customer (made to the Ford Motor Company in an "Executive Jet" configuration) occurred later that same month.

 As had been announced at the Paris Air Show in June 1993, the launch customer for the Fokker 70 was the now-defunct Indonesian airline, Sempati Air and Pelita Air.
 During March 1995, Sempati became the first airline to receive a Fokker 70.
 In November 1993, it was announced that British Midland International (BMI) had agreed terms for the long-term lease of five Fokker 70s, and had thus become the first European airline to order the Fokker 70.
 The first US customer was Mesa Airlines, which ordered a pair of airliners in December 1993.
 By August 1995, 10 Fokker 70s had reportedly been delivered, while orders for 42 more were reportedly held by the company.

 During April 1997, the final Fokker 70 was delivered, at which point the production line was closed down as a result of Fokker's bankruptcy during the previous year.
 A total of 47 Fokker 70s were completed during its relatively short production life.
 Despite the original production run of the Fokker 70 having been brought to an end, efforts to restore the company and its products have been made by Rekkof ("Fokker" spelt backwards).
 Since 1999, it has made protracted efforts to negotiate the re-opening of both the Fokker 100 and Fokker 70 lines.